Ford’s large SUV is priced and equipped to sell in big numbers

 Oddly, both manual low-power and auto high-power Edges have the same CO2 emissions of 149g/km – meaning annual road tax charges of £145 – and official combined fuel economy of 48.7mpg.
 Larger alloy wheels do cut this figure, however.
 It will be a photo finish in a race between the two models, with the 210hp car taking 9.4 seconds to accelerate from 0-62mph and the 180hp version 9.9 seconds.

-Three trim levels on offer
+Four trim levels on offer

 The range is as straightforward as the engine line-up.
 From launch, prices start around £30,000 for the entry-level Zetec, followed by Titanium at around £32,000 and Sport at around £34,500.
+Plush Vignale trim joined the range in October 2016.

 Even base Zetec spec includes 19-inch alloy wheels, a DAB radio, tinted windows, a lane-keeping aid, rear-view camera, powered bootlid and a host of other useful kit, while Titanium adds little luxuries such as heated seats, sat-nav and Active Noise Control noise cancellation.
 For the Sport, it’s all black: 20-inch alloys, grille and trim.
 Sports suspension, a Sony sat-nav system and bodykit also come with this model.